johannilsson/iglaset/README.markdown

     * Fixed bug that caused user ratings in comments to be hidden
     * Added a progress bar in the middle of the activity when searching
 * 0.7
-    * Added link to iglaset.se from drink detail activity
+    * Added link to iglaset.se from the drink detail activity
 * 0.6
     * Added maxLength to origin and country to prevent text overflows
 * 0.5